Victorian Greenhouse; Top Victorian Greenhouses

 Steep roof: A steep roof at an angle of 45 degrees helps with the transmission of light and more importantly, gives the greenhouse that extra bit of height.
 Specimen plants such as peach trees or banana plants love the additional room both for physical and environmental reasons.
 The greater height allows for supplemental air inside the space, thus resulting in a more natural and stable atmosphere within the greenhouse.

 Period features: As expected, a Victorian greenhouse has period features.
 For example, some have cast aluminum spandrels at both the eaves and the ridge.
 These add both strength and style and give that high-class effect to your garden.

 - Glass panels: Traditionally, a Victorian greenhouse may have had narrower glass panels than the now-standard 2ft wide panels.
 However, the modern grower knows that abundant light transmission is more desirable.
 So, most of the Victorian greenhouses today have narrow glazing on the gable ends (for that classic Victorian era look) and broader 3ft wide panels along the length for better growing conditions.

-Why Buy A Victorian Greenhouse
+Top Reasons to Have A Victorian Greenhouse

 Built to last: Victorian greenhouses are built to be strong and permanent, and to resist high winds and snowfall all year round.

 Stunning design: They are beautiful and are a classic addition to any space while combining style and function.